 - Fundamental bridge programs, including courses in linear algebra, algorithms and analysis of algorithms, and data structures

 - Programming bridge programs, including essential programming languages such as Python, JAVA, and C++

 MOOCs are online-hosted educational programs offered completely independent of graduate programs.
 MOOCs are usually more general courses, the same kind of collegiate curriculum you would find in statistics or math bachelor’s programs.
 They include problem modules, filmed lectures, and the opportunity to interact with professors and teaching assistants.
 There are many different online hosts for MOOCs, and many prestigious universities that offer them for free or at a greatly reduced cost.

 Earning a Master’s Degree in Data Science in Arizona

 Master’s programs in data science are offered in traditional on-campus programs through a handful of schools in Arizona.
 However, many working professionals prefer the flexibility of an online program.
 Online programs are widely respected by employers, and are offered in full-time, part-time, and accelerated options.

-Most programs will require an immersion experience in the last semester that will require the student to visit campus for intensive classes that give them the opportunity to network with professors and peers.
+Most programs will require an immersion experience in the last semester that will see you visiting campus for intensive classes that give you the opportunity to network with professors and peers.
 Full-time options can be completed in 18 months, part-time programs can be completed in 32 months, and accelerated options can be completed in as little as 12 months.